NNMK13003U Forensic Geobiology

 MSc Programme in Biology

 Through an intensive two-week summer school, this course will provide students with an overview of various kinds of genetic investigations for individual and species identification in a forensic context.
 The focus is on forensic genetics and its applications in crime cases, kinship analysis and species determination.
 Exercises will focus on how to evaluate DNA profiling results and from these calculate the likelihood ratio; the strenght of the evidence.
 The students will also be introduced to the interdisciplinary forensic topics of Entomology, Pathology, Genome Sequencing, Quality Assurance, Geology – Ancient DNA and Soil Analysis, Population Genetics, Human and Vertebrate Anthropology and Botany.
 The teaching consists of lectures followed by exercises relvant for forensic investigations.
 There will be group works during the course where students get to choose a subject related to forensic research and upcoming methods.
-Exercises and group assignments will be evaluated during the course.
+Exercises and group assignments will be evaluated individually and in group during the course.

 The course starts with a brief introduction to Cell Biology, Genetics, Genetic Variation & Regulation and Molecular Biology Techniques, focusing on areas relevant to the forensic applications.

 When the course is completed, students will have gained insight and skills regarding the application of the following areas in a forensic context: